About Broken Hill

 - BHCC felt a means of informing staff about IT policies through a new interface was needed to help improve the security posture throughout the organisation – particularly for longer serving staff who had completed their IT inductions some years ago and needed a refresher induction based on current best practice IT policies and standards.

-Kaon Security offered an off the shelf comprehensive system that was a cost effective solution for BHCC.
-Selecting the Policy Lite System ensures that the Council’s policies are aligned to their business requirements, industry standards and themes.
+It was agreed that the best solution for BHCC was the Lite version of Policy Management as a Service (PMaaS) from Kaon Security.
+Selecting PMaaS Lite ensures that the Council’s policies are aligned to their business requirements, industry standards and themes.
 Users recognise that this isn’t just an internal requirement, but one that also sees BHCC aligning with standards that are implemented across a variety of both Government & non-government organisations.

 Kaon’s delivery methodology included the following steps:

 - Completion of a questionnaire